Logging to elmah.io from ASP.NET Core

 }

-elmah.io for ASP.NET Core supports a range of events for hooking into the process of logging messages.
-Events are registered as actions when installing the elmah.io middleware:
+elmah.io for ASP.NET Core supports a range of actions for hooking into the process of logging messages.
+Hooks are registered as actions when installing the elmah.io middleware:

 {